Bill Mantlo: Comics

 Mantlo began writing The Incredible Hulk with issue #245 (March 1980).
 His five-year run on the series was noted for his depiction of the Hulk as highly emotional and humanized, rather than bestial and savage.
 Among the adversaries he created for the series were the U-Foes and the Soviet Super-Soldiers.
 Summarizing his early years with the Hulk, Mantlo remarked, "I did retreads of old Hulk stories to try and find a new direction, and just kept doing more and more repetition of what had already happened.
-Then [editor] Al Milgrom said, ‘Well, don’t accept this.
+Then [editor] Al Milgrom said, 'Well, don't accept this.
 If you want to make changes, make them.
-Take some risks.’
-That’s when we decided to give Hulk Bruce Banner’s intelligence.
+Take some risks.'
+That's when we decided to give Hulk Bruce Banner's intelligence.
 From that point on I felt as if I had finally had a direction and control over the character.
 So I guess I took a year and half or maybe two years to get to the point."
 Mantlo and artist Ed Hannigan co-created the superhero pair Cloak and Dagger in The Spectacular Spider-Man #64 (March 1982).
 Mantlo, Gruenwald, and Grant reunited to co-write Marvel Super Hero Contest of Champions, the first limited series published by Marvel Comics.
 Other work by Mantlo includes runs as the regular writer on Iron Man and Alpha Flight.

 Public defender

-By the mid-1980s, he was enrolled in law school.
+By the mid-1980s, he was enrolled at Brooklyn Law School, graduating in 1987.
 Though he continued writing for Marvel, his workload began to decrease due to disputes with management.
 He wrote briefly for DC Comics in 1988, scripting the Invasion! miniseries.
 By this time he had passed the bar exam, and in 1987 began working as a Legal Aid Society public defender in The Bronx.